 Destruction of Treaty articles

 United States Community members may advise Australian members that a Treaty article in their possession must be destroyed because it is obsolete.
-The destruction of a Treaty article is considered a change in end-use, so it requires separate United States approval.
+The destruction of a Treaty article is considered a change in end-use and requires separate United States approval.

 Third party retransfer